February 23, 2026 • 8 min read

 PicSwipe is a privacy-focused photo cleanup app that lets you review photos one at a time using simple swipe gestures.
 It works directly on your device, meaning your photos never leave your phone.
 If you want the full product overview, read: PicSwipe: a photo storage cleaner app for iPhone.

-If privacy is your top concern, review the policy directly before using any cleanup app: Privacy.
+If privacy is your top concern, run this checklist before installing anything: Private photo cleaner app for iPhone.
+You can also review the policy directly here: Privacy.

 3. Decision speed (not just batch tools)